Minard Lafever

 Minard Lafever (1798–1854) was an American architect of churches and houses in the United States in the early nineteenth century.

 Life and career

 Lafever began life as a carpenter around 1820.
 At this period in the United States there were no professional schools of architecture and few who claimed the title architect.
 Most structures were designed and put up by builders, and architects and builders were trained by working under master builders.

 In 1829 Lafever published The Young Builders' General Instructor, followed by Modern Builders' Guide in 1833, The Beauties of Modern Architecture in 1835 and The Architectural Instructor in 1850.
 His pattern books were influential in spreading his Greek Revival style.

-Four of his buildings which were subsequently designated National Historic Landmarks are:
+Five of his buildings were designated National Historic Landmarks in the 20th and 21st centuries: